TheF1rstPancake/Kvasir/README.md

     - refunding checkouts

+        - Both full and partial refunds are possible

 ## Functionality
-All of the functionality has been tested repeatedly, but there may be some cases that I missed.
+All of the functionality has been tested, but there may be some cases that I missed.
 The WePay API isn't always predicatable, so if you run into an error, be sure to report it as an issue so that I can investigate furhter.
 Giving me the original call information (without your client_secret or any access tokens) is extremely helpful so that I can try and reproduce the error.

 To see how the framework behaves in action go to: https://nameless-hollows-55554.herokuapp.com/

+## More Info
+To see more info and the full documentation on Kvasir's specs and what's required to use Kvasir, checkout the full documentation: https://wedemoapp.gitlab.io/kvasir/index.html

 ## License
 Copyright 2016 Giovanni Briggs